 While the Aesir are a warlike tribe unafraid to seek vengeance and destroy enemies, the Vanir, though capable of violence, are more peaceful and associated with fertility and the natural world.

-This beautiful realm is located to the west of Asgard as the Vanir god of the seas and of wealth, Njord, father to Freyja and Freyr, traveled east on his journey to Asgard.
-Like the Vanir goddess Freya’s realm of the dead, Folkvangr in Asgard, Vanaheim is fertile, bright, and magical.
+The beautiful world of the Vanir is located to the west of Asgard.
+We know this because the Vanir god of the seas and of wealth, Njord, father to Freyja and Freyr, traveled east on his journey to Asgard.
+Like the Vanir gods themselves, Vanaheim is fertile, bright, and magical.

 Only Asgard and Midgard are places of ‘innangard’, surrounded by walls and fences and governed by the rule of law.
-The other realms or ‘heims’ are not so well bordered and are utangard places.
+The other of the nine realms or ‘heims’ are not so well bordered and are utangard places.
 Vanaheim is therefore a place more natural and wild than Asgard.

 So too are the Vanir more untamed and less urban than their Asgard.
 They are masters of magic, witchcraft, and seership.
 During the war between the gods, they held their own against the Aesir and eventually exchanged hostages with them to keep the peace.
 Njord, Freyr, and Freya of the Vanir went to live among the Aesir in Asgard, while Mimir and Hoenir of the Aesir went to Vanaheim.